 For the Month of the Military Child in April, sponsor a "Support our Troops" parade in your community, so military kids, veterans, and military families can walk with pride through town.
-Along with activity books for all ages, Positive Promotions carries products to raise awareness of Child Abuse Prevention and Domestic Violence Prevention.
+Along with activity books for all ages, Positive Promotions carries colorful pinwheels that can be planted in the ground to raise awareness of Child Abuse Prevention.
 You can also show support in other ways, such as offering bookmarks with positive messages, special educational tools, and military family gifts to help kids adjust to parental deployments and reunions, as well as ease the stress of relocation to a new base or town.

-With our comprehensive Military Family Matters Handbooks, every branch can show military family appreciation, from the Army and Navy to the Marines, Air Force and Coast Guard.
+With our comprehensive Military Family Matters Handbooks, every branch can show military family appreciation, from the Army and Navy to the Marines, Air Force, and Coast Guard.
 These essential guides help families handle major life issues related to deployment, PTSD, domestic abuse, suicide, relocation, and other topics.
 We also offer helpful financial tools for Military Saves Week in February, as well as tips and other resources meant for family members dealing with a deployed loved one.
-Our assortment of slideguides and pocket pals contain essential information on breastfeeding for new moms, as well as family conflicts and emergencies.
-You'll also find resources to help parents tackle the issues of stress management, domestic violence, preventing tobacco, drug and alcohol abuse, and addressing bullying and cyberbullying.
+Our assortment of slideguides and pocket pals contain essential information on family conflicts, emergencies, and helping parents tackle the issues of stress management, preventing tobacco, drug & alcohol abuse, and addressing bullying & cyberbullying.

 Have questions or need more information?
 Contact your dedicated sales representative today at 877-258-1225, ext.
 4201.